 This projects developed prostate risk maps using T2 maps together with other MR sequences using a large cohort, which will impact biopsy localisation and medical decision.

 - AI-driven MR-based imaging of tumor hypoxia

-Expected Impact: Non-invasive assessment of tumor hypoxia using MRI and deep learning will open the gates for improving patient selection for various liver-directed therapies and prompt treatment modification by more aggressive tumor targeting or by use of hypoxia-modifying drugs.
+Non-invasive assessment of tumor hypoxia using MRI and deep learning opened the gates for improving patient selection for various liver-directed therapies and prompt treatment modification by more aggressive tumor targeting or by use of hypoxia-modifying drugs.

 Department of Radiology, Netherlands Cancer Institute – Antoni van Leeuwenhoek, Amsterdam/NL

 - MRI-assessed myocardial deformation of the systemic right ventricle in patients with transposition of the great arteries